keithburgie/blog/content/blog/getting-hooked-on-useeffect/index.md

 We're going to implement **useState()** and **useEffect()** in a very simple baseball app.
 It's going to count balls and strikes, tell us whether a batter walks or strikes out (nobody ever hits in this game), alert us of a full count (3 balls and 2 strikes), and heckle our batters in the console.

+First, create a new React app: `npx create-react-app effect-hook-app`

-First, import React and include our State and Effect hooks.
+Then import React and include our State and Effect hooks.

 ~~~javascript{numberLines: true}
 import React, { useState, useEffect } from "react";